 AI healthcare tools are often developed without considering how they will be used as part of a complex clinical system.
 The human factors (HF) approach places emphasis on the interactions between people and the AI tool to inform design of AI that promotes human autonomy through high levels of automation, i.e. human autonomy and machine autonomy.

 This project developed guidance in the form of a white paper for regulatory bodies and technology developers on HF in the design and use of AI applications in healthcare settings.
 The project had two parallel and interacting workstreams:

-- Guidance development – the white paper was shaped and developed through participation in the Chartered Institute of Ergonomics and Human Factors (CIEHF) special interest group on Digital Health and AI and existing literature on human factors.
+- Guidance development – the white paper was shaped and developed through participation in the Chartered Institute of Ergonomics and Human Factors (CIEHF) special interest group on Digital Health and AI and existing literature on human factors

 - A panel discussion on “The role of HF/E in AI operation and evaluation” was held at the Ergonomics & Human Factors Annual Conference in April 2021

 - Dr Mark Sujan (principal investigator) Human Factors Everywhere